Contributing to Marin¶

 cd marin

-uv venv --python 3.11
+uv venv --python 3.12

 source .venv/bin/activate

-uv sync --package marin --group dev
+uv sync --package marin-core --group dev

 make setup_pre_commit